 “You”, "Your", “the Client” means the person, firm or company to whom we have agreed to provide the Services.

 The headings used in these Conditions are for convenience only.

 - We shall provide the Services to you using reasonable care and skill and in all material respects in accordance with the Specification.

 - Your use of the Services is at all times subject to this Agreement.

 - The Services are brought to You by us (through the Integrator) but You agree that (provided that we remain responsible for the actions of our sub-contractors) we may sub-contract the Services or any element of the Services, and you acknowledge that the Integrator may request the Services on Your behalf.

 This Agreement shall commence on the Commencement Date and continue until terminated in accordance with this Agreement.
-The terms of this Agreement shall apply to all Services provided by Experian to You via the Website.
+The terms of this Agreement shall apply to all Services provided by Experian to You via the Access Channels.

 - Each party warrants that it has the full power and authority to enter into this Agreement.

 - All intellectual property rights in any Client Data provided to us by You under this Agreement will remain vested in You.

 - You grant Experian a perpetual, royalty free, non-exclusive, non-transferable licence to use (and copy) the Client Data in order to perform the Services and for other agreed purposes and in order for us to comply with any requests made to us under statute.
 All of the intellectual property rights (including copyright and database right) in the Information we provide to you in connection with the Services belongs to us or our licensors.
 You will not own any of the Information or have any rights to own the information.